polina-tsvilodub/LLM_link/README.md

 Until 10 Days: Send a manuscript to Michael, and schedule a meeting with Michael

 Until 7 Days: Meet with Michael

+## Meeting & TODO:

+### 15.08.2023

+We discussed choices of models, tasks, measurements.
+We come to an agreement in the end (see section Programming).
+And make an initial plan for concrete implementation.

+**TODO:**
+Sharon will start with Proportion of generated Responses (start point) on Maxim using Model of OPENAI.
+Hening will look for options using other models and think about how to implement other measurements.